-These PSU grants are eligible to commence vesting if the Company achieves certain challenging and ambitious long-term performance goals as defined in the PSU grant that, if achieved, will drive significant stockholder value creation.
+The stock options granted in 2023 vest monthly over a four-year period, subject to the NEO's continued service with us.
+The RSUs vest in equal annual installments over a four-year period, subject to the NEO's continued service with us.
+The PSU grants are eligible to commence vesting if the Company achieves certain challenging and ambitious long-term performance goals as defined in the PSU grant that, if achieved, will drive significant stockholder value creation.
 Each such PSU will vest as follows:

-• 1/6th of the shares vest upon Board certification of approval by the U.S. Food and Drug Administration of a New Drug Application in the AML setting for ziftomenib (the "NDA Milestone");
+- 1/6th of the shares vest upon Board certification of approval by the U.S. Food and Drug Administration of a New Drug Application in the AML setting for ziftomenib (the "NDA Milestone"); - 1/6th of the shares vest upon the one-year anniversary of the NDA Milestone; - 1/6th of the shares vest upon Board certification of the initiation of a registration-enabling trial of ziftomenib in combination with standard of care treatment in AML (the "Registration-Enabling Milestone"); - 1/6th of the shares vest upon the one-year anniversary of the Registration-Enabling Milestone; - 1/6th of the shares vest upon Board certification of the initiation of a Phase 2 study of a proprietary farnesyl transferase inhibitor plus another targeted therapy (the "Phase 2 Milestone"); and

-- 1/6th of the shares vest upon the one-year anniversary of the NDA Milestone; - 1/6th of the shares vest upon Board certification of the initiation of a registration-enabling trial of ziftomenib in combination with standard of care treatment in AML (the "Registration-Enabling Milestone"); - 1/6th of the shares vest upon the one-year anniversary of the Registration-Enabling Milestone; - 1/6th of the shares vest upon Board certification of the initiation of a Phase 2 study of a proprietary farnesyl transferase inhibitor plus another targeted therapy (the "Phase 2 Milestone"); and - 1/6th of the shares vest upon the one-year anniversary of the Phase 2 Milestone.
+• 1/6th of the shares vest upon the one-year anniversary of the Phase 2 Milestone.

-Vesting of each PSU is subject to the respective executive officer's continued service with us as of each corresponding vesting date.
+Vesting of each PSU is subject to the respective NEO's continued service with us as of each corresponding vesting date.